niteskys.com - The Observatory

-The picture at the right shows the start of construction for the new observatory.
+This picture shows the start of construction for the new observatory.

 The existing pier is fastened to a 18 inch diameter x 48 inch deep concrete post.
 The eight holes surrounding the pier show the location of future concrete posts that will support the observatory floor.